 8. Christmas Fun!
 Christmas Caroling and Wacky Christmas Sweaters are some of the best parts of the holiday season.
 Nothing says, “It’s Christmastime” like hearing people singing or playing their favorite holiday tunes or dressed in their favorite Christmas Sweater, Santa or Mrs. Clause, elf or reindeer costume.

 9. Channel You Competitive Side.
 It is easy to see have your efforts are paying off as your Red Kettle begins to fill.
 Set a personal goal of how many people you can get to stop at your Red Kettle or a personal fundraising goal.

 10. Be part of a legacy.
 The Salvation Army Red Kettle campaign has been a Christmas tradition since 1891.
 Salvation Army Captain Joseph McFee set out a kettle to raise funds to feed the hungry in San Francisco.
 Now, The Salvation Army and Red Kettles can be found all over the world.

-Signing up to Bell Ring just got easier with the NEW online sign-up at Register to Ring.com.
-Check it out - selected your favorite location, dates, times, set up an account (you only have to ever do this once) make your selections and you are ready to ring!
+Signing up to Bell Ring is easy - simply visit Register to Ring.com.
+Check it out - select your favorite location, dates, times, set up an account (you only have to ever do this once) make your selections and you are ready to ring!
 You will also get a text reminder of your location and shift!
 You can also call Mary at (231) 946-4644 to register.